Movies to Watch for Black History Month

 Chiron, a young Black child struggling through a difficult life in Miami's underserved Liberty City neighborhood, finds guidance and a father figure in Juan, his mother's drug dealer.
 Juan teaches Chiron to carve his own path in life and it leaves a lasting impression on him.
 We follow Chiron through the different phases in his life and how his childhood, relationship with his mother, and advice from Juan impact the person he becomes.

-12 Years a Slave (Trailer, Rated R, Available on Hulu)
+12 Years a Slave (Trailer, Rated R, Available for rent on Amazon Prime)

 This Steve McQueen film scored three of the big awards at the 2014 Oscars: Best Picture, Best Adapted Screenplay, and Best Supporting Actress.
 The Best Supporting Actress Award in particular launched the incendiary career of Lupita Nyong'o.

 12 Years a Slave is adapted from the memoir of Solomon Northup, a free man living in upstate New York who was abducted into slavery.
 The movie chronicles his tragic journey from freedom to bondage and back again.